 *Stain the wooden elements: It’s a good idea to treat the exposed wood with a coat of protecting stain.
 This will increase the life of the wood and keep you from having to repeat the project in a few years.
 Additionally, its a good idea to re-stain wood regularly to keep the life of the structure up.

-All the featured Carport Canopies are durable, anti-UV, waterproof & tear-resistant so as to provide maximum vehicle protection against weather in 2022.
+All the featured Carport Canopies are durable, anti-UV, waterproof, and tear-resistant so as to ensure maximum vehicle protection against weather in 2023.